The Samaritan Woman's Encounter of Jesus, The Christ

 We may not have that advanced technology to create a breathing person even today, but I believe that man has created too many distractions that have led people away from God or at least ranked Him second among people’s priorities.
-For example, mobile smart phones – a small gadget which almost has everything right at the fingertips and very accessible through what we call “apps” that keeps people hooked on the gadget as opposed to talking to an actual person; or a universal television device which could cater to individual preferences or channels in different places, in a place we call “home.”
+For example, mobile smart phones – a small gadget which almost has everything right at the fingertips.
+They are very accessible through “apps” that keeps people hooked to the gadget as opposed to talking to an actual person; or a universal television device which could cater to individual preferences or channels in different places we call “home.”
 Technologies which are neat and smart and yet, they lead us away from the principal “Creator,” who is GOD!

 But, we are here anyway, which is a good thing!
 We are here to set a moment and some precious time with God and this Sunday, as we reflect on the theme, we are here to meet the Samaritan Woman.
 And so, let us talk to her and set aside our smart gadgets for awhile, shall we?

 Who are you?
 We ask the woman.
 “I am a woman” (Gender); “I am a Samaritan” (Ethnicity); “I revere Mt.
 Gerizim as a holy place” (Religious tradition).
 To many of us, we could have stopped the conversation after hearing this information as it speaks about the woman being a “nobody” in society and an outsider.
 But since, we dialogue with Christ, we move on and dig deeper into the person of the woman.
 As we meet the woman we realize more about her and understand all her fears, anxieties, doubts and hesitations.
 From prejudice, we come to a point of understanding and sympathy.